FREQUENTLY ASKED QUESTIONS

 Will the Aboriginal community be involved?
-If so, will there be a cost involved?
+If so, will there be associated costs?

 Yes.
 Under the provisions of the Act, the relevant local Aboriginal community groups must be involved in the CHMP process – in some cases as the approval body.
 If your Activity Area is located within the region of a Registered Aboriginal Party (or RAP), then they will be responsible for the assessment and ultimate approval or rejection of the plan, in addition to providing field representatives to be involved with the survey and excavation works.
 Conversely, if your Activity Area is located in one of the several areas within Victoria for which a RAP has not yet been determined, there will likely be other Aboriginal community groups (such as recognised traditional owners, RAP applicants, and Native Title Claimants) who may choose to be involved in the CHMP process.

 Each Aboriginal Community group will charge for their time to be involved with the project, their fees and charges vary from group to group so the cost to you will also vary dependant on where your project is located and how many groups you need to invite to participate in fieldwork.
 Pragmatic Cultural Heritage Services will liaise directly with the Aboriginal Community on the clients behalf, but it is our policy to have the Aboriginal communities invoice clients directly for their time on projects.
 During the inception stage we look to provide guidance on what the likely costs for this will be based on current understanding of existing fee structures.
 Also, if a RAP is the approval body that will assess the CHMP once completed there is a fee which must be submitted with the plan; this is a standardised amount set by the State Government and varies based on the size of the project and level of assessment undertaken.